-Yvette is passionate about Indigenous health policy, primary health care, equity and innovative models for health care delivery as well as mix-method evaluations.
-For her, research is about identifying a problem, asking questions, conducting rigorous investigations and proposing practical solutions that are informed by the community and evidence-based practice.
-Key areas of interest include cardiovascular disease, comprehensive primary health, patient-clinician engagement, meaningful measures of health and wellness, innovative models of health financing, Aboriginal community controlled health sector policy development, program delivery and the development of community-focused evaluation models informed by an critical Indigenous research paradigm.
+Yvette has a keen research interest in cardiovascular disease, comprehensive primary health, patient-clinician engagement, meaningful measures of health and wellness, innovative models of health financing, Aboriginal community controlled health sector policy development, program delivery and the development of community-focused evaluation models informed by a critical Indigenous research paradigm.

 Ali was born and raised on Thursday Island in north Queensland, and is a descendant of the Dauareb people of the Murray Islands and the Wuthathi and Yadaigana peoples of North-Eastern Cape York Peninsula.
 Ali is a Registered Nurse, and his nursing experience spans clinical practice, policy and academia.
 He has worked as a clinician in the remote Torres Strait Islands and in urban Queensland in both Comprehensive Primary and Tertiary health care models.
 He has also been the Indigenous Nurse Advisor to three of Queensland’s Chief Nursing and Midwifery Officers in Queensland Health.
 Ali is currently a Lecturer in the School of Nursing, Queensland University of Technology.

 Ali is a recipient of the James Cook University’s Sally Goold Award (2005) and Early Career Alumni Award (2012).
 He is in the early stages of his Master of Applied Science (Research) at QUT, which is focused on the educational preparation of registered nurses regarding Aboriginal and Torres Strait Islander peoples’ wellbeing.